Big Data Tools [Data Analytics Recap]

 ADF

-Talend is like Azure data factory.
+Talend is like Azure Data Factory.

-I mean, a data integration tool.not a big data tool
+I mean, a data integration tool.

-You can plug input sources from places like APIs or SAP and direct it towards your DWH, like snowflake
+You can plug input sources from places like APIs or SAP and direct it towards your DWH (like snowflake).

 It shares similarities with Airflow for workflow orchestration and dbt for transformations, but with key differences: